-Labs on sediment motion will conducted in Inglis Building Room ISG-86 in the second half of the Term.
-Signup page (http://to.eng.cam.ac.uk/teaching/apps/cuedle/index.php?context=3D5 [2]) will activated on Tuesday of Week 0.
+Labs on sediment motion will conducted in Inglis Building Structures Lab, which can be accessed through the big double doors on the Peterhouse roadway or through the corner of the Hydraulics Lab.
+Sign-up page (http://to.eng.cam.ac.uk/teaching/apps/cuedle/index.php?context=3D5 [3]) is activated at the start of Michaelmas.
 Lab reports should be submitted on the 3D5 Moodle page within 15 days after the experiment.